grepsuzette/wcwidth/README.md

 ## What is this used for?

-When you output characters in a so-called "monospace" font (e.g. in a Terminal) some character instead of occupying 1 character actually occupy 2!
+When you output characters in a so-called "monospace" font (e.g. in a Terminal) some characters instead of occupying 1 character actually occupy 2!
+This is the case of CJK characters but also concerns others.

 So trying to align this:

 ```